 After the morning's birding on the trails of Villa Carmen, we continue via Cock-of-the- Rock Lodge to the Wayqecha Cloud Forest Biological Station (2,900m) in the temperate cloud forest zone.
 We are closer to Cusco from here, and it will ensure that we have plenty time to reach Cusco, the following day, in case anyone has a late afternoon or evening flight. ..

 The journey between Cock-the-Rock-Lodge and Wayqecha has often rewarded us with sightings of Andean Potoo.

 At Wayqecha we’ll look for Swallow-tailed Nightjar at dusk.

 Wayqecha is managed by the conservation NGO ACCA.
 The cabins are comfortable and spacious.
 Departure from Wayqecha will be around 9.00 to allow for a few stops en-route.
 We’ll be at Cusco airport for a flight around 5:00 or 6:00 pm.The area near Wayqecha is very good for Red-and-White Antpitta and Rufous-capped Thornbill.
 There are also often good Tanager flocks which sometimes pass at close range for good photo opportunities.
 The flocks include Hooded Mountain-Tanager, Masked Flowerpiercer, Scarlet-bellied Mountain-Tanager, Streaked Tuftedcheek, Pearled Treerunner and many more.

-On the way to Cusco, we don’t stop birding and visit a highland lake above San Salvador, where there are Giant Coot and Crested Duck.
 Lower down, and going into the Sacred Valley, we look for the endemic Chestnut-breasted Mountain-Finch and Bearded Mountaineer.